sst-summer/MiniAMR-DPCPP/README.md

 for some number of timesteps do
     for some number of stages do
         communicate ghost values between blocks
+        for some number of variables
             perform stencil calculation on variables
+        end for
+        for some number of variables
             if stage for checksums then
-            for some number of variables
                 perform checksum calculations
                 compare checksum values
+            end if
         end for
-        end if
     end for
     if time for refinement then
         refine mesh